-Our study took place in communities in 5 blocks of Latur and Nanded districts in the South-Eastern part of Maharashtra, India.
+Our study took place in communities in 5 blocks of Latur and Nanded districts in South-East Maharashtra, India.
 Maharashtra, with its capital Mumbai, is one of the largest, and richest, Indian states.
 However, incidence of poverty remains close to the national average, implying severe inequalities within the state (GoM, 2012).
-The study districts, Latur and Nanded, are relatively disadvantaged districts in Maharashtra, ranking close to the bottom of the state in terms of the 2011 Human Development Index (GoM, 2018).
+Latur and Nanded are relatively disadvantaged districts in Maharashtra, ranking close to the bottom of the state in the 2011 Human Development Index (GoM, 2018).
 The main economic activity is agriculture, engaging over 70 percent of the population (GoI, 2011b; GoI, 2011a).
-Toilet ownership rates in Latur and Nanded lag behind those in rural Maharashtra and rural India.
-Data from the 2012-13 District Level Health Survey (DLHS-4) shows that only around 23.7 percent of rural households in Latur and Nanded had a toilet, compared with 38 percent in rural Maharashtra and 55.8 percent in rural India.
+Toilet ownership rates in Latur and Nanded lag behind those in rural